 Figure 2.
-Three-dimensional possibility plots of the three parameters, the turbulent Langmuir number Lat, the ratio of the boundary layer depth to the Langmuir stability length hLL and the ratio of the boundary layer depth to the geostrophic shear stability length hLs in (a) winter and (b) summer.
-The two-dimensional projections of the possibility are also shown.
+Three-dimensional global probability density plots of the three parameters from the corrected LLC4320 model, the turbulent Langmuir number Lat, the ratio of the boundary layer depth to the Langmuir stability length hLL and the ratio of the boundary layer depth to the geostrophic shear stability length hLs in (a) winter and (b) summer.
+The two-dimensional projections of the distributions are also shown.
 The black contours enclose 30%, 60%, and 90% of the global values.

 Dissipation magnitudes globally